mitranim/pp/readme.md

 ## History

 The previous version used Django + Postgres.
 It was converted to an SSG (static site generator) to eliminate maintenance and reduce risks.
-The Git repository of the Django version remains private for now.
+The Git repository of the Django version remains private.

 ## Code

 * Site markup: `./scripts/site.mjs`
 * CLI commands: `./scripts/cmd_*.mjs`
-* Type definitions: `./scripts/dat_typ.mjs`
+* Data definitions: `./scripts/dat.mjs`
-* Data fixtures: `./scripts/init_*.mjs`
+* Data fixtures: `./scripts/dat_init_*.mjs`
-* Article Markdown: `./templates/articles/*.md`
+* Articles in markdown: `./templates/articles/*.md`

 ## Development